Anthony Toto

 Anthony Toto or "Antony", real name Antonio di Nunziato d'Antonio (1498–1554), was an Italian painter and architect at the English court.

 He was a Florentine, and a pupil of Ridolfo Ghirlandajo.
 He came to England about 1519, and was naturalized in 1543.
 He was one of a number of foreign artists of the Tudor Court, being appointed Serjeant Painter in 1543.
 The English evidently found his Italian name too complicated, and he is normally called "Antony Toto" (in effect "Anthony Tony") in the records.
-In Italian records his name appears as "Toto di Nunziato".
+In Italian records, his name appears as "Toto di Nunziato".

 Florentine training

 His father was Nunziata d'Antonio, a painter who died in Florence in 1525.
 None of his father's works survive, and little is known of his work, though he was mentioned by Vasari.
 A document of 1517 names Nunziata and his son Toto as witnesses to the will of a legnaiuolo named Giuseppe di Lorenzo in the parish of San Pancrazio.
 Nunziata was identified not as a painter but as a bombardier, Nunziato Antonii Dominici bombardiere.
-Apparently as an old man he must have fallen upon hard times.
+Apparently, as an old man he must have fallen upon hard times.
 It was common for out-of-work craftsmen to moonlight as bombardiers (well-known examples include Raffaello da Montelupo and Zanobi Lastricati), though it was generally the province of masters in the more physically demanding arts, such as cannon-founders, sculptors, and scalpellini.
 Nunziata is a rare, if not unique example of a Renaissance painter working as a bombardier.

-"Toto" was registered as assistant in Florence on 28 September 1519 to Pietro Torrigiano, who was already in England.
+"Toto" was registered as an assistant in Florence on 28 September 1519 to Pietro Torrigiano, who was already in England.
 Vasari relates that Toto had worked in the shop of Nunziata's friend Ridolfo Ghirlandaio where he had painted a number of pictures that were sent to England.
 His fellow shop assistant Bartolomeo Ghetti is said to have made paintings that were sent to King Francis I of France before he himself departed for the French court.
 Toto had a colleague Bartolommeo Penni, brother of the more well-known Gianfrancesco Penni, Raphael's right-hand man, and Luca Penni, a member of the School of Fontainebleau.

-On 28 September 1519 Nunziata consented to his son Antonio, called "Toto del Nunziata", contracting to work abroad with Pietro Torrigiani for four and a half years.
+On 28 September 1519, Nunziata consented to his son Antonio, called "Toto del Nunziata", contracting to work abroad with Pietro Torrigiani for four and a half years.
 At this time Toto was several months past his twenty-first birthday; technically, therefore, his father's permission was not required for the contract.
 Nunziata may have wished to give his formal assent in order to ensure that there would be no qualms about the legitimacy of Toto's contract.
 On the other hand, his recollection of his son Toto's exact age may merely have been a bit shaky.